Clock icon 11 min read Calendar icon Aug 21, 2022

 Reach New Audiences

 CPG brands can now reach millions of new shoppers with targeted, SKU level offers redeemable online and in-store via their bank’s mobile app or website.
-The Snipp Payments Media Network and Bank of America alliance delivers brand-funded rewards on everyday items in categories like food, pet, and health & beauty products to consumers from within the Bank app.
+The Snipp Financial Media Network and Bank of America alliance delivers brand-funded rewards on everyday items in categories like food, pet, and health & beauty products to consumers from within the Bank app.
 Brands also gain quicker insights into campaign performance and ROI.

 Delectable Demos